Budget & Tax

 Dollars in millions

-Under Oklahoma’s gaming compacts, modified via legislation in 2018, table games are subject to a straight 10 percent fee.
+Under Oklahoma’s gaming compacts, table games (blackjack with craps and roulette recently added) are subject to a straight 10 percent fee.
 Comparing Oklahoma to other major tribal gaming states is difficult since ball and dice is not legal in many major tribal gaming states.
 Most commercial non-tribal table game states (outside Nevada) have rates in the 15 percent to 20 percent range.

 Comparing slot machine fees/taxes at Oklahoma tribal casinos and state racinos.